 SOURCE: U.S. Census Bureau, American Community Survey 2019.
-Total land area in Denver excludes Denver International Airport land area.

 FIGURE 3.35: Transportation Costs as a Share of Income

 On average, transportation costs as a share of income are lower in the nation's largest cities, compared to smaller urban areas.
 It is relatively more expensive to own and operate a vehicle and to get around in Denver than larger cities with high-quality transit service such as Seattle, Minneapolis, and Boston.